-So an excellent solution for a baby that fights sleep is to have a nice, consistent wind down before bed every night.
+So an excellent solution is to have a nice, consistent wind down before bed every night.

-A warm bath, reading books and avoiding electronics, TV (and even baby-friendly Disney movies) 2 hours before bed are all great ways to set the tone for a good night’s sleep.
+A warm bath, reading books and avoiding electronics, TV (and even baby-friendly Disney movies) 2 hours before bed are all great ways to set the tone for a good night’s rest.

 When it comes to the bedtime routine, a great tip can be to do things slowly and quietly, because again this will signal what’s coming and help put your child in the right frame of mind for sleep.

 If your baby’s crib or bassinet is in a room with a lot of light, then you might find darkening their room will help them to stop fighting sleep, especially during naps.